-On October 13, 1945 at 11:00pm took off from Yontan Airfield piloted by Combs with B-32 42-108534 on a flight across the Pacific to the United States.
+On October 13, 1945 at 11:00pm took off from Yontan Airfield piloted by Combs with B-32 42-108534 on a flight across the Pacific back to the United States.
 Shortly after take off, returned to land with a loose cowl flap that was repaired and took off again two hours later flying to Guam arriving on October 14, 1945 at 8:25am and spent the day relaxing.
 On October 15, 1945 departed Guam flying to Kwajalein but experienced problems with the no. 1 engine and after landing, a cylinder was replaced.
-On October 18, 1945 at 5:00pm departed Kwajalein flying to John Rogers Field on Oahu landing October 19, 1945 at 5:00am.
-Finally, on October 21, 1945 5:15pm took off from John Rogers Field on the final leg of the flight landing at Mather Field on October 22, 1945 at 5:30am completing the 7,970 mile journey.
+On October 18, 1945 at 5:00pm departed Kwajalein on the next leg of the flight to John Rodgers Field on Oahu landing October 19, 1945 at 5:00am.
+Finally, on October 21, 1945 at 5:15pm took off from John Rodgers Field on the final leg of the flight and arrived at Mather Field on October 22, 1945 at 5:30am completing the 7,970 mile journey.
 After the ferry flight, Combs was granted 45 day leave and took a train back to Indiana and was discharged with enough points.

 Later, flown to Kingman Field and scrapped during late 1945 or 1946.